continue-revolution/continue-revolution/README.md

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=continue-revolution&label=Profile%20views&color=0e75b6&style=flat" alt="continue-revolution" /> </p>
 MSCS 25' @UIUC, previously BSE CSE 23' @UMich, BSE ECE 23' @SJTU.

 > I’m having my vacation in 05/2024, during which I may be slow to respond to any professional request.
 I will also pause any software update during this time.
-The end date is approximately the end of May.
+The end date is approximately mid-June.

 - 👯 If you are interested in hiring me, please feel free to send me an email.
 - 🔭 I’m working on Stable Diffusion and Computing Systems.